William-A-B/William-A-B/README.md

 You can find some further details of my interests here:

-My personal website:
+My personal website (currently a WIP):
 - <a href="https://wabetteridge.co.uk">wabetteridge.co.uk</a>

-My photography:
+My photography (also a WIP!):
 - <a href="https://willabphotography.co.uk">willabphotography.co.uk</a>